 TYPES OF 4-SEASON TENTS

-Winter tents are generally organized into a few categories – mountaineering, basecamp, and treeline.
+Winter tents are generally categorized into three main types: mountaineering, base camp, and treeline.
 Deciding the types of conditions you’ll camp in most often is a good place to start when deciding which type of 4-season tent is best for you.

 4-season tents fall into three main categories: mountaineering, basecamp, and treeline.